achievements-app/psn-api/src/trophy/user/getUserTrophiesEarnedForTitle.md

 // Returns a list of all trophies earned for all trophy groups of Astro's Playroom.
 // This response contains very minimal metadata for each trophy.
 For extended
-// metadata, take a look at `getTrophiesForTitle()`. const response = await getTrophiesEarnedForTitle( authorization,
+// metadata, take a look at `getTitleTrophies()`. const response = await getUserTrophiesEarnedForTitle( authorization,
   "me",
   "NPWR20188_00",